Auditing a Course

 Students who wish to drop a course, which they are auditing (after the final academic withdrawal date), must appeal in writing to the Senate Appeals Committee.

-For more information, please refer to the Rules and Regulations Section of the Course Calendar.
+For more information, please refer to the Regulations and Policies section of the Academic Calendar.